 The most common language spoken in Glennie is English.
 Other important languages spoken here include Italian and Spanish.

-In addition, unpopulated, and rural, the neighborhood is one of the least crowded neighborhoods in all of America.
-If you like open space, no traffic, and lots of room, this neighborhood may be just what you are looking for.
-According to Ä¢¹½ÊÓÆµ's leading research, this neighborhood is less densely populated than 98.1% of the neighborhoods in America.
+In addition, uncrowded roads, rural America and space to be the individual you are.
+If you like these characteristics, this neighborhood may fit you.
+With just 5 residents per square mile, is less crowded than 98.1% of all U.S. neighborhoods.
 One of the notable things about is that it is one of the quietest neighborhoods in America, according to Ä¢¹½ÊÓÆµ's exclusive analysis and quantitative rating of quietness.
 When you are here, you will find it to be very quiet.
 If quiet and peaceful are your cup of tea, you may have found a great place for you.

 Divorcees may find friendship and understanding in this neighborhood, as 19.9% of its residents are divorced. Ä¢¹½ÊÓÆµ's exclusive analysis found that this divorce rate is higher than in 95.4% of the neighborhoods in America.